neemanejad/NomadParsing/README.md

-## Purpose of Branch
+## Purpose
-* Create ease of program use and access for users by adding command line arguments and eliminating user input during runtime.
+* Automate the process of downloading thousands of files from a website.

-## Goals With This Branch
+## Goals
-* Transitioning NomadParse from acquiring user input during runtime to obtaining all user input in the command line, eventaully input from a text file given by the user.
-* Implementing a guide on how to use the program through command line arguments
+* Transition NomadParse to a function based program.
+* Recover from loss of connection during download process gracefully.
+* Implement multithreaded task to significantly reduce download time.
+* Make the program usable for any URL or list of URL's.

 ### NomadParse only accepts this URL at the moment
 URL: https://nomads.ncdc.noaa.gov/data/ndfd/201809/20180908/